Semiparametric Modeling and Analysis for Longitudinal Network Data: Semiparametric Penalized Maximum Likelihood Estimator

 Despite the wide use of the profile likelihood method \citep{murphy2000profile,severini1992profile}, our analysis is faced with unique technical challenges.
 First, not only are the nuisance parameters $\alpha$ high-dimensional but also they encode two-way heterogeneity over both nodes and time.
 As a result, to separate the estimation error of $G$ from that of $\alpha$ requires delicate analysis that differs significantly from the existing studies.
 Second, the target parameter $G$ is high-dimensional and intrinsically redundant with a low-rank structure.
 The redundancy of parameters in $G$, as explained in Remark \ref{lb:singularity}, leads to singularity issues when analyzing the likelihood function and calls for new technical developments.
 Meanwhile, the low-rank structure of $G$ motivates the use of the nuclear norm penalization, which needs to be properly taken care of in our semiparametric analysis. \end{remark}

-\begin{remark}[Relationship between the two estimators] Both estimators are motivated by maximizing the semiparametric profile likelihood.
+\begin{remark}[Relationship between the two estimators] The two estimators are fundamentally connected as they are both motivated by maximizing the semiparametric profile likelihood.
 In particular, the penalized MLE is a convex relaxation of maximizing the log-likelihood function $l(ZZ^{\top},\alpha)$, which is equivalent to maximizing the log profile likelihood $pL(Z)$.
 The one-step estimator solves the maximization of the quadratic function $q(x)=pL(\check{Z})+(x-\check{Z}_v)^{\top}\Seff(\check{Z},\check{\alpha})-\frac{1}{2}(x-\check{Z}_v)^{\top}\Ieff(\check{Z},\check{\alpha})(x-\check{Z}_v)$.
 In settings with fixed-dimensional target parameters, the log profile likelihood is approximated by its local quadratic expansion similar to $q(x)$ \citep{murphy2000profile}.
-From an alternative point of view, the one-step estimator gives an approximate solution to the efficient score equation, which in general is equivalent to maximizing the profile likelihood.
-Therefore, we expect that the two proposed estimators are similar up to the convex relaxation, and they can achieve the oracle error rate as the nuisance $\alpha$ is eliminated through the profile likelihood. \end{remark}
+From an alternative point of view, the one-step estimator gives an approximate solution to the efficient score equation, which, in general, is equivalent to maximizing the profile likelihood.
+Therefore, we expect that the two proposed estimators are similar up to the convex relaxation, and they can achieve the oracle error rate as the nuisance $\alpha$ is eliminated through the profile likelihood.

+In practice, the penalized MLE differs from the non-convex one-step estimator since it adopts a convex relaxation and does not require a prespecification of the true latent dimension $k$.
+Nevertheless, the computation of the one-step estimator is more efficient than solving penalized MLE, and it can achieve a better performance when oracle $k$ is specified.
+Both convex and non-convex estimators are widely examined in the related literature \citep{ma2020universal}, and their theoretical properties are of interest to study. \end{remark}

+\begin{remark} Given $\hat{G}$ solved from \eqref{eq:penalizedMLEproblem}, we can further construct an estimator for $Z^{\star}$.
+If the true $k$ is given, we let $\hat{Z}_k=\hat{U}_k\hat{D}_k^{1/2}$, where $\hat{U}_k\hat{D}_k\hat{U}_k^{\top}$ is the top-$k$ eigenvalue components of the penalized MLE $\hat{G}$.
+When $k$ is unknown, we can consistently estimate $k$.
+Intuitively, since $k$ equals the rank of $G^{\star}$, we can estimate $k$ as the number of significant eigenvalues of an estimator $\Ginit$ that approximates $G^{\star}$ sufficiently well.
+For instance, we can set $\Ginit$ to be the penalized MLE $\hat{G}$ in \eqref{eq:penalizedMLEproblem} or the ``double-SVD'' estimator $\mathring{G}$ in Section \ref{sec:initest}, both of which can be obtained without prespecifying $k$.
+We have developed rigorous theoretical guarantees and conducted numerical experiments in Section \ref{sec:estimatekdetails} of the Supplementary Material.
+Notably for the one-step estimator in Section \ref{sec:newton}, we can also consistently estimate $k$ when it is unknown. \end{remark}